jstortoise/ruby-webinspector/README.md

 Ruby gem to inspect completely a web page.
 It scrapes a given URL, and returns you its title, description, meta, links, images and more.

+## See it in action!

+You can try WebInspector live at this little demo: [https://scrappet.herokuapp.com](https://scrappet.herokuapp.com)

 ## Installation

 Add this line to your application's Gemfile: